How to Get In

 - Pursuing additional areas of interest by completing one of the 50-plus certificate options in a disciplines such as global health, gender and women’s studies, or Afro-American studies

 - Conducting research alongside faculty through the Nursing Honors Program (more information below)

 - Studying abroad or participating in a rural immersion nursing experience

 - Beginning graduate-level coursework toward a master of public health (MPH) or doctoral (PhD) degree (more information below)

 - Completing the School Nurse Certification Program as you earn your degree

-Each student in the Honors Program has an active role in identifying a faculty mentor.
+Each student in the Nursing Honors Program has an active role in identifying a faculty mentor.
 Once a student is assigned a faculty mentor, the mentor will help the student understand the research process and provide research-related resources.
 The mentor will also assist with identification and implementation of a senior honors thesis.

 Global Health Certificate